profbiyi/Twitter-RealTime-Sentiment-Analysis/README.md

 Sentiment analysis will be performed on realtime tweets, the tweet and results visualised.
 At the same time, the same tweets are stored in batches and then analysed.

+### My Approach.
+###### The `docker-compose.yml` running kafka and kaffrop is hosted on digitalocean as a docker droplet, along side a flask application for initialising the streams and viewing the batch analytics.

+- kafdrop is running on `<docker-droplet-host>:9000`
+- flask app is running on `<docker-droplet-host>:5000`
+- kafka is running on `<docker-droplet-host>:9020`

+- PostgreSQL is a service on Azure
+- The consumer script `consumefromkafka.py` is hosted separately for now.

+They are all available online.

+##### Cost:
+- No cost was incurred as i used a combination of my student access to Azure, and Github student pack to freely use some paid services.

  ## Project Structure